 – Providing opportunities and programs that bring humane education to people across Ontario

 – Researching the most needed programs in Ontario and putting that research into practice

-– Promote responsible pet guardianship, pet retention and encourage adoption from shelters/rescues
+– Promotion of responsible pet guardianship, pet retention and encouragement of adoption from shelters/rescues

 Some of Our Current Projects and Initiatives :

 Each item refers to our mission and how the program helps to achieve it.